 Carson has been able to satisfy some of the needs of various special needs residents in the city through the licensing of group homes and other similar facilities that can accommodate special needs housing.
 For example, according to the California Department of Social Services (CDSS), there are 82 licensed or license pending Community Care Facilities in Carson as of March 2021.
 This includes group homes, small family homes, adult residential care centers, and elderly residential care centers.
 There are 57 licensed adult residential care facilities, of which 56 accommodate six or fewer adults.
-The only facility that accommodates more than six adults is the Olivia Isabel Manor adult residential care facilities for the elderly, 16 of which accommodate six or fewer adults, while the Carson Senior Assisted Living Facility which accommodates 230 residents and the Bayside Guest Home accommodates 10 residents.
+The only facility that accommodates more than six adults is the Olivia Isabel Manor adult residential care facility which accommodates 110 residents.
+There are, in addition, 18 residential care facilities for the elderly, 16 of which accommodate six or fewer adults, while the Carson Senior Assisted Living Facility which accommodates 230 residents and the Bayside Guest Home accommodates 10 residents.
 Finally, there is one small-family home in Carson, the Ugalde Small Family Home which accommodates one person.
 There are currently no group homes in Carson.
 All of these types of facilities and their locations are included in Appendix B.